hfutqian/hfutqian.github.io/index.md

 # Education and Experiences

++ 2025.06-present, **Postdoctoral Researcher**, Department of Automation, Tsinghua University, Beijing, China.

-+ 2023.12-Present, **Research Assistant**, School of Computer Science and Information Engineering, Hefei University of Technology, China.
++ 2024.06-2025.04, **Research Assistant**, School of Computer Science and Information Engineering, Hefei University of Technology, China.

-+ 2018.09-2023.12, **Ph.D.
-Candidate** in Signal and Information Processing, School of Computer Science and Information Engineering, Hefei University of Technology, China.
++ 2018.09-2024.06, **Ph.D.** in Signal and Information Processing, School of Computer Science and Information Engineering, Hefei University of Technology, China.

-+ 2017.09-2018.06, **Master Candidate** in Signal and Information Processing, School of Computer Science and Information Engineering, Hefei University of Technology, China.
++ 2017.09-2018.06, **Master** in Signal and Information Processing, School of Computer Science and Information Engineering, Hefei University of Technology, China.

-+ 2013.09-2017.06, **Bachelor of Engineering**  in Electronic Information Engineering, School of Computer Science and Information Engineering, Hefei University of Technology, China.
++ 2013.09-2017.06, **Bachelor**  in Electronic Information Engineering, School of Computer Science and Information Engineering, Hefei University of Technology, China.

 ---